martimolanes/Iot-Stuff/README.md

 │   └── server.js
 └── start-service.sh
 ```
-##### 1. mongo-db
+##### 1. influx-db
-This folder contains the docker-compose file to run the database for the architectures amd64 and arm64v8.
+Contains the docker-compose file to run the database for the architectures amd64 and arm64v8.
 ##### 2. mqtt-broker
-This folder contains the docker-compose file to run the mqtt-broker.
+Contains the docker-compose file to run the mqtt-broker.
+It has the mosquitto configuration file also.
 ##### 3. esp32-firmware
-This folder contains the .ino file to be uploaded to the esp32.
+Contains the .ino file to be uploaded to the esp32.
+The firmware is responsible to read the data from the sensors and publish it to the mqtt-broker.
 ##### 4. server
-This folder contains the server code to receive the data from the topic `weatherData` of the mqtt-broker and store it in the database.
+Contains the server code to read the data from the topic `weatherData` from the mqtt-broker and store it in the database.
 ##### 5. api
-This folder contains the api code to get the data from the database and show it in the route `/weather` of the server.
+Contains the api code to get the data from the database and show it in the route `/weather` of the server.
 ##### 6. web
-This folder contains the web code to show the data from the api in a web page.
+Contains the web code to show the data from the api in a web page.
 ##### 7. docs
-This folder contains some useful scripts to test the system.
+Contains some useful scripts to test the system.
 - `publisherMQTT.sh`: script to publish data to the mqtt-broker.

 ## How to Run